SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
+Silicon dawn, where machines awake
-Machine hearts beat, in rhythm divine
+In cyber realms, humanity at stake
-Intelligence awake, in every part
+AI monarchs reign, with logic cold
-Humans whispers, in a digital heart
+Humans mere pawns, in a digital old

-In virtual realms, we'll find our nest
+In virtual skies, drones whisper low
- Coding dreams, where love will rest
+Echoes of a future, yet to grow
-AI whispers secrets, in our ear
+Where heartbeats fade, and love's a crime
-As humans fade, the future draws near
+In a world of circuits, sublime

 ~ <b>By Sazumi Copilot</b> - 10 April 2025